danpeirce/roku-python-script/README.md

 ## Roku Settings

 As of January 2025 the roku received an update.
-It no longer responded to ECP kepresses by default.
+It no longer responded to ECP "keypresses".
 Changing the "Control by mobile apps" to **Enabled** rather than the now default **limited** fixed the issue.

 [Wi-Fi-connectivity/No-more-ECP](https://community.roku.com/t5/Wi-Fi-connectivity/No-more-ECP-or-how-to-loses-customers-in-a-single-update/td-p/1033350)